kubicix/Javascript-Exercises/README.md

 ## 4. 🤝 Contributing
 If you'd like to contribute to this repository, feel free to fork it and submit a pull request with your changes.

-## 5. 📄 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 Happy coding! 🚀✨